jeroen66124/jeroen66124.github.io/_posts/2023-06-08-zero-config-vpn-remote-access-tailscale.md

 ---
-title: How to create a zero config VPN for easy remote access to your homelab with Tailscale
+title: How to create a zero config VPN for remote access to your homelab with Tailscale
 date: 2023-06-08 21:00:00 +0200
 categories: [VPN]
 tags: [VPN, Tailscale, WireGuard, config, zero, easy, remote, access, homelab, secure, network, service, open-source]